Weightlifting at the 1996 Summer Olympics – Men's 108 kg

 These are the results of the men's 108 kg competition in weightlifting at the 1996 Summer Olympics in Atlanta.
 A total number of 24 athletes entered this event.
+The weightlifter from Ukraine won the gold, with a combined lift of 430 kg.

 Results

 Each weightlifter had three attempts for both the snatch and clean and jerk lifting methods.
 The total of the best successful lift of each method was used to determine the final rankings and medal winners.